frab/frab/README.md

 changed at and upgrade the code and migrate the database from there.

 ## Ticket Server

 This fork supports OTRS and RT ticket servers.
 Instead of sending event acceptance/rejection mails directly to submitters, frab adds a ticket to a request tracker.

 The ticket server type can be configured in

     config/initializers/ticket_server_type.rb

+## Vagrant Server

+frab can more easily be tested by using vagrant.
+First install the vagrant gem:

+    gem install vagrant

+Afterwards setup your virtualbox machine, install chef inside and let vagrant run the frab chef recipes.
+Simply run the following command directly inside the frab checkout
+directory:

+    vagrant up

+Sometimes vagrant runs into timing problems, reload the vm:

+    vagrant reload

+And you can always re-deploy

+    vagrant provision

+You can now ssh into the box and start the rails app

+    vagrant ssh
+    cd /srv/frab
+    rails server

+Visit http://localhost:3000/ to log in to frab.

 ## License